lqinfdim/lqinfdim.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hi there!
-I'm Qi Li, a CS PhD student at Tsinghua University, where I also serve as a visiting student at HKUST-GZ.
-I received my Master's degree in Engineering from Tsinghua University, and my Bachelor's degree in Engineering from Lanzhou University (LZU).
+I'm Qi Li, a CS PhD student at Tsinghua University, and I also serve as a visiting student at HKUST-GZ.
+I received my Master's degree from Tsinghua University, and my Bachelor's degree in computer science from Lanzhou University.

 My current research interests focus on:
 - Efficient algorithm for LLM: PEFT, Knowledge Editing